Abstract hypernormalisation, and normalisation-by-trace-evaluation for generative systems: Abstract hypernormalisation

-First observe that the hypernormalisation map~\eqref{eq:2} is \emph{not} a map of convex spaces, so that to recapture it, we must necessarily leave the category $\cat{Conv}$.
-We do so in an apparently simple-minded fashion, by considering the category $\cat{Conv}_{\mathrm{arb}}$ whose objects are convex spaces and whose maps are \emph{arbitrary} functions.
+Towards bridging the gap between~\eqref{eq:2} and~\eqref{eq:6}, we observe that~\eqref{eq:2} is \emph{not} a map of abstract convex spaces, so that to recapture it, we must necessarily leave the category $\cat{Conv}$.
+We do so in an apparently simple-minded fashion, by considering the category $\cat{Conv}_{\mathrm{arb}}$ whose objects are abstract convex spaces and whose maps are \emph{arbitrary} functions.

 Now, the binary coproduct $\star$ on $\cat{Conv}$ is part of a symmetric monoidal structure, whose unit is the empty convex space, and whose coherence isomorphisms are induced from the universal properties of finite coproducts.
 This symmetric monoidal structure \emph{extends} to $\cat{Conv}_{\mathrm{arb}}$; by this we mean simply that $\cat{Conv}_{\mathrm{arb}}$ has a symmetric monoidal structure with respect to which the inclusion $\cat{Conv} \hookrightarrow \cat{Conv}_{\mathrm{arb}}$ becomes symmetric strict monoidal.
 This monoidal structure is (necessarily) given on objects as before, while on maps $f \colon A \rightarrow A'$ and $g \colon B \rightarrow B'$ of $\cat{Conv}_{\mathrm{arb}}$, the tensor $f \star g \colon A \star B \rightarrow A' \star B'$ is given by